 Here are some suggestions to help ease the tension in coping during this pandemic.

 - Be kind to yourself and others

 - Stay connected

 - Concentrate on the positives

 - Focus on what you can control

 We all have the same question, “when will COVID-19 end?”
 Many experts in the science community expect COVID-19 to shift its focus over time.
-Rather than going after the entire population, the virus will target specific groups of people with similar characteristics and demographics.
+The virus will target groups with similar characteristics and demographics rather than going after the entire population.

 COVID-19 began as an epidemic.
-An epidemic is actively spreading disease in highly-concentrated locations where new cases substantially exceed what is expected.
-Unlike the Ebola virus, SARS-CoV-2 spread globally at a rapid rated, transitioning to the pandemic we currently face today.
-A pandemic is a globally distributed disease that influenced multiple continents.
-By controlling the spread and improving vaccine rates could shift from pandemic to an endemic.
+An epidemic actively spreads disease in highly-concentrated locations where new cases substantially exceed expected.
+Unlike the Ebola virus, SARS-CoV-2 spread globally rapidly, transitioning to the pandemic we currently face today.
+A pandemic is a globally distributed disease that influences multiple continents.
+Controlling the spread and improving vaccine rates could shift from a pandemic to an endemic.
 An endemic affects a specific subset of people, targeting those in distinct regions, demographics, or health profiles.